DFE-Digital/get-into-teaching-api/README.md

 ### Process

-When you merge a branch to `master` it will automatically be deployed to the [development](#environments) and [test](#environments) environments via GitHub Actions and a tagged release will be created (the tag will use the PR number).
+When a feature branch is merged to `master` it will be automatically deployed to the [development](#environments) and [test](#environments) environments via GitHub Actions and a tagged release will be created (the tag will use the PR number).
 You can then test the changes using the corresponding dev/test environments of the other GiT services.
 Once you're happy and want to ship to [production](#environments) you need to note the tag of your release and go to the `Manual Release` GitHub Action; from there you can select `Run workflow`, choose the `production` environment and enter your release number.

 ### Rollbacks